 To start, pack your shoes along the edges of your suitcase.
 The edges, where you zip the suitcase, are often the weakest part of your luggage.

-As your shoes are rigid and sturdy, they are best placed to absorb the impact of any bumps or crashes.
+As your shoes are rigid and sturdy, they are best placed to absorb the impact of any bumps.

 When packing wine in a suitcase, you should treat it like a game of Jenga.
 Before you begin, separate your thicker, larger clothes from your smaller, lighter clothes.